Commenting platform Spot.IM becomes OpenWeb – TechCrunch

 “For us, civility is the baseline,” Goldberg replied.
 “When things become incivil folks that want to [have a productive conversation] don’t want to be there.”

 Shoval added, “There is no silver bullet for quality conversations.”
-He argued that OpenWeb is trying to encourage quality conversations without being seen as “East Coast lefties who are censoring the Internet” — a balance it tries to find by working with each of its publishers and being aware of different standards in different geographies.
-“What we want to do is a neverending journey.”
+He argued that OpenWeb is trying to encourage quality conversations without being seen as “East Coast lefties who are censoring the internet” — a balance it tries to find by working with each of its publishers and being aware of different standards in different geographies.
+“What we want to do is a never-ending journey.”